neubot/neubot/doc/neubot.1.rst

     Miscellaneous helper functions.

 **lang/**
-  Directory that contains one javascript file for each translation of the web interface.
+  Directory that contains one javascript file for each language in which the web interface is translated.
 Each of these javascripts contains a dictionary, named ``LANG``, that maps a string (or a key representing a string) to its translation.

   In javascript, you mark strings for translation by wrapping them with ``i18n.get()`` calls.
 For example, to indicate that the string